How to Plan a Badlands National Park Stargazing Trip in 2023

 Is there a dark sky festival in Badlands?

 Yes, there is a dark sky festival at Badlands National Park.
 The annual Badlands Astronomy Festival brings together space science professionals, amateur astronomers, and visitors for an out-of-this-world experience.
 It’s a three-day event with tons of opportunities to learn about and view/appreciate the night sky.
-The festival schedule and activities vary year-to-year; the 2021 event happened July 9th-11th but dates for 2022 haven’t been published yet, so keep an eye on the webpage linked above.
+The festival schedule and activities vary year-to-year; the 2021 event happened July 9th-11th but not in 2022.

 Have other questions about stargazing in Badlands National Park?
 Let me know in the comments!